lorenzotomada/NS_continuation/tutorial.md

 ```
 The boundary values function is defined as follows.
 Both in 2D and in 3D its values can be different from $0$ only in the inlet part of the boundary $\Gamma_{\text{inlet}}$.

-In order to ensure continuity of the boundary conditions, a parabolic inflow condition is imposed in 2D, and here I made the choice to impose a 4-th degree inflow condition in 3D.
+In order to ensure continuity of the boundary conditions, a parabolic inflow condition is imposed in 2D; here, for the same reason, I made the choice to impose a 4-th degree inflow condition in 3D.

 In both cases, it is done in such a way that the boundary values function vanishes on the part of the boundary which is shared among the inlet and the walls.